petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 * **No Pull-out/Plunge (Default):**
   `$56=0.0` → parking goes directly to the target (`$58`), resuming goes directly back without any slow retract/plunge.

-* **Gentle 2mm Lift for Tool Change:**
+* **Gentle 5mm Lift:**
-  `$56=2.0` (assuming Z+ is up) → when parking is triggered, Z lifts 2mm slowly, then rapids to the parking coordinate.
-On resume it rapids back near the work, then slowly plunges down 2mm to resume cutting.
+  `$56=5.0` When parking is triggered, Z lifts 5mm slowly, then rapids to the parking coordinate.
+On resume it rapids back near the work, then slowly plunges down 5mm to resume cutting.

 #### Tips & Tricks
 - This is ideal for safely disengaging and re-engaging the tool without gouging.